Me Too... No More.

 3. Fire your doctor and invest in a functional, internal, or integrative medicine practitioner.
 The appointments are expensive, because they spend 1-2 hours LISTENING to you and helping you HEAL, not comparing you to a textbook and handing you a pill.
 Believe in what you can't see - acupuncture and naturopathic medicine have done amazing things for me.
 Find out if your insurance company will reimburse you.

 4. Read the Bible, pray for help.
 I can't separate my new-found joy from the grace of God.
 But I also can't separate it from taking care of my body the way it was created to be nurtured.
 God provided a garden and pasture, Man built the genetically modified factory farm.
 Which one am I going to trust to fuel God's temple?
 I have to say to the Christians, don't shun God's good gifts for the sweet and delectable schemes of man.
 I have to say to the others, having a healthy body isn't going to give your life any more meaning or your death any more security if you don't know why you have it in the first place.
-Glean free resources from the internet and get plugged into a local church.
+Glean free resources from the internet and get plugged into your spirituality.